abhisack/abhisack.github.io/_posts/2015-01-16-git-commandline-guide-for-beginners.markdown

 Switches you branch from current to the specified one.

-I hope I could help I could help you getting started with GIT.
+I hope I could help you getting started with GIT.
 If you still encounter any problem, you're welcomed to share with me below.
 I'm here to help you with my best.
 Cheers!